 Security to offer Financers/Suppliers

-By implementing a Credit Insurance Policy you are improving your risk profile, which may allow you to negotiate better finance terms or higher credit limits with suppliers.
+You improve your risk profile by implementing a Credit Insurance Policy.
+As a result, you might negotiate better finance terms or higher credit limits with suppliers.

 Improve Shareholder returns

-Credit Insurance will allow you to lower your bad debt reserve improving earnings, shareholder equity and financial ratios etc. Credit Insurance premiums are tax deductible (whereas your bad debt reserve is not).
+Credit Insurance allows you to lower your bad debt reserve.
+Consequently, earnings will improve, which benefits shareholder equity and financial ratios etc. Credit Insurance premiums are tax deductible (whereas your bad debt reserve is not).

 Independent Credit Assessment

-Throughout your policy you can receive information about your customers to assist in managing your credit risk.
-The Insurer will confirm whether your customer is ‘credit-worthy’ and advise whether any adverse information becomes known.
+Throughout your policy, you can receive information about your customers to assist in managing your credit risk.
+The Insurer will confirm whether your customer is ‘credit-worthy’.
+They advise whether any adverse information becomes known.
 A customer’s payment history is not always an accurate predictor of its ability to pay.

 Check out our Commercial Finance Page for all our commercial finance options.

-If you are interested in getting paid and taking the worry out of your business give me a call to discuss your options and get you a quote to way up your options 02 9453 0300.
+Are you interested in getting paid and taking the worry out of your business?
+Give me a call to discuss your options.
+We will get you a quote to way up your options 02 9453 0300.